 New & Notable Alexa Devices

 The Amazon Echo Plus looks like the original, but contained inside is a smart home hub capable of talking to Zigbee devices, such as Philips Hue lights.
-In fact, the Plus will come bundled with a single Philips Hue White bulb.
+In fact, the Plus comes bundled with a single Philips Hue White bulb.
 Having a built-in smart home hub could spell trouble for competing devices, such as Samsung's SmartThings and the Wink Hub 2.
-The Echo Plus will come in three colors: Black, white, or silver, and will ship on October 31.
+The Echo Plus will come in three colors: Black, white, or silver.

 Looking like the love child of the Echo Dot and the Echo Show, the Echo Spot is a small, circular device with a 2.5-inch touchscreen and a camera that let you do pretty much everything you can do on the Show: Watch movies, video chat, and check the feeds from your security cameras, among other things.
 The Spot is available for pre-order, but won't ship until December 19.